probot/probot/docs/serverless-deployment.md

 To learn more about other FaaS offerings and the concept of serverless, check out the [comparisons and case studies](https://serverless.com/learn/overview) created by the Serverless Framework.

-> Deploying to FaaS provider will require you to first [create a GitHub App](#create-the-github-app)
+> note: Deploying to FaaS provider will require you to first [create a GitHub App](#create-the-github-app)

 **Contents:**